AARO Staff

 Chief Executive Officer

 Sandy joined the Austin Area Research Organization (AARO) in March of 2020.
 In this role, she enjoys working with many of Central Texas’ thought-leaders focused on addressing the intractable challenges facing the region.
 Her work allows her to focus on the long-term rather than the skirmish of the day across many policy areas in which she has engaged during her career in Central Texas.
+An expert in transportation policy, Sandy is currently Chair of the board of directors for Transit Forward, on the board of the regional Transportation Management Association known as Movablity and is appointed to two UT Austin external advisory boards: Center for Transportation Research and the Department of Civil, Architectural and Environmental Engineering.

 Before her role at AARO, Sandy was the Legislative Director for Texas State Senator Kirk Watson.
 Initially focused solely on transportation policy, Sandy served as point on the development and implementation of the senator’s 10 Goals in 10 Years from the inception of the initiative in 2011.
 This work led to a redesign of the community healthcare safety net system, the creation of the UT Dell Medical School, enhanced mental health facilities and services and Seton’s commitment to build a new teaching hospital, the Dell Seton Medical Center at The University of Texas, Austin.